Noxob/couchbase-demo-todoapp/README.md

 >docker-compose up

+This will setup frontend, backand and couchbase server.

 **Containerize:**

 In order to containerize you need to run `createdockerimages.txt` line by line.
 This will create a container containing both couchbase server and our backend.